Visiting The Long Walk March To Freedom Sculptures

 For more information or group bookings info@longmarchtofreedom.co.za

-You can buy your ticket at the gate they accept cash and card.
+You can buy your ticket at the gate; they accept cash and cards.
+You can also book a ticket here.